 We’ve had smart home devices for over a decade but we just see its tremendous growth in the last few years when people spend more time renovating their homes and remote working becomes a norm.
 Previously, smart devices just allowed us to control them remotely with our smartphones or voice assistants.
 Now they’ve become much more useful as we can automate our home without manual inputs.
 You don’t have to control them separately in their dedicated apps.
 Instead, they can work together smoothly with a smart home ecosystem like Google Assistant, Apple HomeKit, or Amazon Alexa.

 A smart home is a futuristic marvel, but it holds a lot of our personal data that cybercriminals are finding ways to get access to.
 Before buying each device, we should always consider the risks and make sure to buy from manufacturers with a strong reputation for security.
 Besides, we need to safeguard the Internet routers, change default settings and passwords, use a Virtual Private Network (VPN), and limit data collection.
 Weak passwords are a huge security problem that we can easily avoid.
-Check out this infographic to find out the most common passwords used by countries around the world.
 By implementing these security practices, we reduce the intrusion risks as we saw in the Verkada incident last year when hackers breached into the cloud-based security camera services and gained access to over 150,000 of the company’s cameras.

 There are a wide variety of smart home devices, from LED lights, and smart speakers to security cameras, video doorbells, vacuum robots, and smart thermostats.
 It is not easy to find out the right device to invest in.
 That’s why I’m going to list the 5 most useful devices to help you get started.